rdandnayak/ansible/README.md

 # Ansible for Web Development

-This is Ansible repository which can be used to bring your machine up-to-speed by installing all necessary tools required to develop Frontend applications
+This is Ansible repository which can be used to bring your machine up-to-speed by installing all necessary tools required to develop Web applications

 ## Installtions by Ansible